eway-crm/triggers/TriggerDefinition/ScheduledAtTime/README.md

 </TriggersConfiguration>
 ```
 In this example we can see that the trigger definition is set to `When="ScheduledAtTime"`.
 That makes the trigger activate at specified time.
 The time is specified by action criteria.

+## What will be activated
+The trigger will activate Program.exe, so we have to supply programs path to the trigger like this  `Target="C:\Program.exe"`.

 ## Choosing time
 By defining action criterias we can create our own schedule for trigger activation